methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-04-17-elk-stack-demo-vbrownbag.md

 ---
   title: "ELK Stack demo - #vBrownBag"
+excerpt: "Watch the #vBrownBag session I did to get an idea of some of the possibilities you can achieve using ELK stack."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Watch the [#vBrownBag](https://twitter.com/hashtag/vbrownbag) session I did to get an idea of some of the possibilities you can achieve using ELK stack.